flyteorg/flyte/rsts/concepts/admin.rst

 Common
 ------

-As the name implies, ``common`` houses shared components used across different flyteadmin components in a single, top-level directory to avoid cyclic dependencies.
+As the name implies, ``common`` houses shared components used across different FlyteAdmin components in a single, top-level directory to avoid cyclic dependencies.
 These components include execution naming and phase utils, query filter definitions, query sorting definitions, and named constants.

 .. _divedeep-admin-data: